Are Outdated Tools and Processes to Blame for Digital Transformation Failures?

-91% of businesses engage in some form of digital transformation, a practice that has been a priority now for a decade.
-Yet, despite the unanimous priority and years of failures to learn from, 70% still won’t achieve their desired digital transformations results.
+91% of businesses engage in digital transformation, a practice that has been a priority for a decade.
+Yet, despite the unanimous priority and years of failures to learn from, 70% still won’t achieve their desired digital transformation results.

 The system and process for choosing the right software to transform the business is a complete mess.
 As a result, digital transformation leaders, CIOs, and digital consultants are cobbling together old-school tools to solve entirely new problems.
-This week, for example, we asked a prospective client how they currently run technology evaluations in partnership with one of the big five consulting agencies.
+For example, we recently asked a prospective client how they currently run technology evaluations in partnership with one of the big five consulting agencies.
 He said they still run the entire process using spreadsheets.

 So before you unintentionally accept the many risks and obstacles of digital transformation, here’s what you can do to acknowledge and mitigate them.

 1. Avoid the Most Significant Risks to Digital Transformation